 “They need to be aware that they are putting their lives in danger.”

-Genel said Buccio also asked authorities to continue installing barriers and to add lighting, which would allow drivers to see when migrants try to jump onto their trucks at night.
+Genel said Buccio also asked authorities to continue installing barriers and to install new lighting, which would allow drivers to see when migrants try to jump on their trucks at night.

 An international problem

 British Home Secretary Theresa May said France and Great Britain agreed to work together “to return migrants, particularly to West Africa, to ensure that people see that making this journey does not lead to them coming to Europe and being able to settle in Europe.”